CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --emergency

-    Use **--emergency** option to suppress recovery. **This option is meant ONLY for debugging, if there are recovery issues.
+    Use **-\-emergency** option to suppress recovery. **This option is meant ONLY for debugging, if there are recovery issues.
 It is recommended to backup your database before using this option.**

 .. _paramdump: